 Research methodology for industrial application.
 Technical writing and presentation.
-Literature
+Literature reviews.
+Introduction to patent, Technical seminar.

 Research on an interesting topic in Electrical Engineering or Software Systems or related areas.

 RULES, POLICIES AND REGULATIONS

 Upon registering, ALL TGGS students agree to acknowledge and to follow King Mongkut's University of Technology North Bangkok (KMUTNB) rules, policies and regulations.